 Anhedonia is most commonly associated with depression, and for many depressed people, anhedonia is their primary symptom.
 Anhedonia tends to be self-perpetuating.
-An avid reader, for example, might suddenly find that she/he gets no enjoyment from reading.
-He/she then may feel despondent because he/she cannot enjoy previously-enjoyed activities.
+An avid reader, for example, might suddenly find they get no enjoyment from reading.
+They may then feel despondent because they cannot enjoy previously-enjoyed activities.

 While there are several theories about the causes of depression, anhedonia is associated with a problem in the brain’s reward system.
 Dopamine, a chemical that contributes to feelings of reward or pleasure, may not be present in appropriate quantities in people experiencing this symptom of depression.